Characterization of input-to-output stability for infinite-dimensional systems: Counterexamples

 For $\norm{x_0}_2 < 1$, the system is OULS by \eqref{ineq:estimateExampleOGULIM}.
 Therefore, as $\norm{x_0}_2 = y(0,x_0)$ for $\norm{x_0}_2 < 1$ and $\norm{x_0}_2 \geq 1$ implies $y(0,x_0) \geq 1$, it follows that $y(t,x_0) \leq \norm{x_0}_2^2 = y(0,x_0)$ for all $x \in B_1$, $t \in I$, i.e., the system is locally OL.

 Furthermore, the system is OBORS as due to

 it holds that $y(t,x_0) \leq y(0,x_0) + t$.

-The system is not OL as for $\norm{x_0}_2 > 1$, $t < \norm{x_0}_2 - 1$, it holds that $\norm{\phi(t,x_0)}_2 = \norm{x_0}_2 - t$, $\theta(t) = \theta_0 + \ln(\norm{x_0}_2)-\ln(\norm{x_0}_2 - t)$, and thus for $x_0 = (0,c)$, $c > e^{\frac{\pi}{2}}$ and $t^* \coloneq \norm{x_0}_2\para{1-e^{-\frac{\pi}{2}}}$, it holds that $y(0,x_0) = 1$, $\theta(t^*) = \frac{\pi}{2}$, and $y(t^*,x_0) = \abs{\phi_1(t^*,x_0)} = ce^{-\frac{\pi}{2}} \to \infty$ for $c \to \infty$. ~\QED \end{example}
+The system is not OL as for $\norm{x_0}_2 > 1$, $t < \norm{x_0}_2 - 1$, it holds that $\norm{\phi(t,x_0)}_2 = \norm{x_0}_2 - t$, $\theta(t) = \theta_0 + \ln(\norm{x_0}_2)-\ln(\norm{x_0}_2 - t)$, and thus for $x_0 = (0,c)$, $c > e^{\frac{\pi}{2}}$ and $t^* \coloneq \norm{x_0}_2\paren{1-e^{-\frac{\pi}{2}}}$, it holds that $y(0,x_0) = 1$, $\theta(t^*) = \frac{\pi}{2}$, and $y(t^*,x_0) = \abs{\phi_1(t^*,x_0)} = ce^{-\frac{\pi}{2}} \to \infty$ for $c \to \infty$. ~\QED \end{example}

 One may wonder whether Proposition~\ref{prop:OCAGequivalences} remains valid if we omit BORS in condition \ref{cond:OCAG_1}.
-The next example shows that this is in general not the case already for nonlinear infinite dimensional systems without inputs over Hilbert spaces.
+The next example shows that this is in general not the case already for nonlinear infinite-dimensional systems without inputs over Hilbert spaces.
 Note that for such systems, the OUAG property reduces to 0-UGATT \cite[Def.
 5]{MiW18b}.

 More precisely, in Example~\ref{ex:UGATTandUASnottoBRS}, we investigate a system that is FC $\land$ 0-UGATT $\land$ 0-UAS, but is still not BORS.
 The notion of 0-UAS \cite[Def.
 5]{MiW18b} introduced here, is equivalent to local ISS for uncontrolled systems with full-state output.
 For time-delay systems, an example of a system with such properties was recently presented in \cite{MaH24}.